Newsletter

 Our Vision

 Meet and Code is driven by this vision and believes that it can happen if we join forces, collaborate and work together.
+Now, in our 10th edition, this vision is more relevant than ever.

 We help non-profits organize grassroots coding events supporting communities of all sizes to make Europe more digital, starting at a local level.
 Thanks to our initiative, we strive for global change and work within the framework of EU Code Week and the UN Sustainable Development Goals.